dspace-group/veos-cosim-client/README.md

 ### What it does

-- First, the client collects information on the available CAN controllers via the [DsVeosCoSim_GetCanControllers](#DsVeosCoSim_GetCanControllers) function.
+- First, the client collects information on the available CAN controllers via the [DsVeosCoSim_GetCanControllers Function](#dsveoscosim_getcancontrollers-function).

 - It then prints the name of each CAN controller.